hut34/gitbookWiki/hut34-wallet-api.md

 ![](.gitbook/assets/image%20%2818%29.png)

 On the next page, click on "Enable API".
 It's done!
-You have successfully enables API access in order to use them.
+You have successfully enabled API access to this account.

 ![](.gitbook/assets/image%20%2816%29.png)